ned14/llfio/Readme.md

 Todo:
+- [ ] lock_files with many waiters is scaling too linearly :)
+- [ ] Add mapped_file_handle.
+Need some way of explicitly converting a file_handle
+into a mapped_file_handle and vice versa.
+- [ ] Add correctness test to benchmark_locking which uses a shared mapped file to check that locks are indeed being observed.

 - [ ] Outcome's error logging needs to record current thread id ideally.
 - [ ] Move caching into native_handle_type.
+- [ ] Move locking into file_handle surely?
 - [ ] Implement [[bindlib::make_free]] which injects member functions into the enclosing
 namespace.
 - [ ] Add macro helpers to Outcome for returning outcomes out of things